jbmusso/grex/README.md

 If you need help understanding the Gremlin API, you'll find [GremlinDocs](http://gremlindocs.com/), [SQL2Gremlin](http://sql2gremlin.com) and upcoming [Tinkerpop 3 documentation](http://www.tinkerpop.com/docs/tinkerpop3/3.0.0-SNAPSHOT/) to be useful resources.

+## Support

 Feel free to [open issues](https://github.com/gulthor/grex/issues) if you have trouble using the library.
 I'll happily provide support.
-You can also reach me as Gulthor on IRC Freenode on #mogwai or #tinkerpop.
+You can also reach me quite often as Gulthor on IRC Freenode on #mogwai or #tinkerpop channels.

+## Contributing

+The [master branch](https://github.com/gulthor/grex/tree/master) is a stable, release-only branch.
+Check out the [develop branch](https://github.com/gulthor/grex/tree/develop) for the latest changes.
+Pull requests are welcome and should be sent against [develop](https://github.com/gulthor/grex/tree/develop) as well.

 ## Installation